How to Clean a Bobsweep Robot Vacuum

 Install the screw you removed previously.

-Step 7: Remove the Dustbin
+Remove the Dustbin

 These dustbin maintenance steps include: removal, cleaning, and replacing the bin and it's filters correctly.